franciskershaw/game-of-fives/README.md

 #### Interaction Design

 While the user stories are varied in terms of their end destination, intended use for all visitors to the site is ultimately going to be to play the game itself.
-Therefore the interaction design should be kept very simple to allow intuitive navigation to and from the game page, via the rules section should they wish.
+Therefore the interaction design needed to be kept very simple to allow intuitive navigation to and from the game page, via the rules section should they wish.

 * Interaction design needs to be intuitively learnable
 * Buttons and game inputs must provide feedback to ensure users are aware they can or have been clicked